 It totally depends on your project’s purpose and your goals.

-However, if you are planning on persuading, selling, negotiating or inspiring consumer loyalty, the stats speak for themselves: 75% of consumers prefer to buy products in their native language and another 86% of localised marketing campaigns performed better than English-only versions.
+However, if you are planning on persuading, selling, negotiating, or inspiring consumer loyalty, the stats speak for themselves: 75% of consumers prefer to buy products in their native language and another 86% of localized marketing campaigns performed better than English-only versions.

 Get in touch with our friendly team and find out how we can help you get your message across.